 – Available on Windows Mac and Linux altogether

 – User-friendly, nice looking interface

 – Clean installation process, no toolbars or adware

 – Great features especially for the paid versions i.e. Sandbox and SafeZone

 – The freeware version is available indefinitely after a free registration

-– Anti-Phishing only available for the most costly license
+– Anti-Phishing only available for the paid license

 Avira AntiVir is another alternative to Avast, that offers protection against viruses, spyware, Trojans and a whole bunch of other threats.
 It doesn’t deliver the same quality user interface as the latest version of Avast but it’s not a bad-looking user interface either.
 Avira is also available on both Windows and Linux operating systems.